 Ymira fled the Hutt's lair with a heavy heart.
 She had avoided the wrath of Bargos for now, but the debt she owed was still considerable.
 She knew that she had to succeed in her mission, not only for herself but also perhaps to honor the memory of her fallen companion.

 Having escaped the wrath of Bargos, at least temporarily, Ymira decided it was better to be anywhere other than Mos Espa in case Bargos changed his mind.
-Running into the Scout Roona in a nearby cantina that evening, Ymira bargained a ride to Mos Shuuta, the Rodian’s base of operations.
+Running into the scout Roona in a nearby cantina that evening, Ymira bargained for a ride to Mos Shuuta, the Rodian's base of operations.
 It was as far away as she could get from Bargos directly, while remaining on Tatooine.
-She thought about trying to leave the system, but a Hutt’s wrath was severe, unending, and usually fatal.
-It was better to try and work off the debt.
+She considered leaving the system, but a Hutt's wrath was severe, unending, and usually fatal.
+It was better to try to work off the debt.
 At least that way she had a chance.
-Otherwise there would be a bounty on her head.
+Otherwise, there would be a bounty on her head.

 Mos Shuuta was quieter than Mos Espa.
-The local Imperials stationed here were lazy and uninterested in really keeping order.
-The true control was Teemo the Hutt and his employees.
-Out of the frying pan and into the fire, it seemed.
-But Ymira kept herself busy doing small jobs when she could, looking for a bigger break to start to pay her debt to Bargos.
+The local Imperials stationed there were lazy and uninterested in truly maintaining order.
+The real power and control lay with Teemo the Hutt and his associates.
+It felt like going from the frying pan into the fire.
+Nevertheless, Ymira kept herself occupied with small jobs whenever she could, hoping to find a bigger opportunity to start repaying her debt to Bargos.

-Coincidentally, he would be the one to offer the next opportunity directly.
-Contacted through the holotransmitter, Bargos’ protocol droid C3-P9 had instructed her to meet with the Verpine that operated in the Trader’s Ledge.
-On Vl’Grax’s ballon transport, they waited for another arrival, a human male.
+Coincidentally, Bargos would be the one to offer her the next opportunity directly.
+Through her holotransmitter, his protocol droid, C3-P9, instructed her to meet with the Verpine who operated in Trader's Ledge.
+Ymira took a balloon transport, Vl'Grax's, where they waited for the arrival of a human male.

-After nearly half an hour in the near total darkness, the gas-powered balloon touches down near an outcropping.
-Suddenly a low light bursts to life, illuminating the nearby area.
-Exiting the basket, straight ahead is a large door built into the rocks.
-Vl’Grax punches a code into the nearby pad and the double doors slide apart.
-Silently the Verpine motions for the pair to enter.
-There isn’t far to go as it’s simply an elevator car.
-The doors slam shut and the elevator descends!
+As the last of the group—a tall human with keen eyes—joined them at the basket, they prepared for departure.
+After nearly half an hour in near-total darkness, the gas-powered balloon touches down near a rocky outcropping.
+Suddenly, a low light bursts to life, illuminating the surrounding area.
+Exiting the basket, they find a large door built into the rocks straight ahead.
+Vl’Grax enters a code into the nearby keypad, and the double doors slide open.
+Silently, the Verpine motions for the others to enter.
+They don’t have far to go; it’s simply an elevator car.
+The doors slam shut, and the elevator begins to descend!

-The light inside the elevator car blinks rapidly and intermittently causing a dizzying effect and it is difficult to tell how far or how long they travel but quickly the doors on the opposite side open into a small room.
-It looks like a meeting room with a round table and several chairs around one half of the table.
-Suddenly a holoscreen flares to life in the middle of the table.
-A familiar too-skinny and too-slimy Hutt appears on the screen.
-The Hutt laughs a deep laugh and spreads his arms wide, a stream of Huttese booming out of his mouth.
+The light inside the elevator car blinks rapidly and intermittently, creating a dizzying effect.
+It is hard to determine how far they have traveled or how long they have been moving.
+Eventually, the doors on the opposite side open into a small room that resembles a meeting space, complete with a round table and several chairs arranged around one half of it.
+Suddenly, a holoscreen in the middle of the table comes to life.
+On the screen appears a familiar, excessively skinny and slimy Hutt.
+The Hutt lets out a deep laugh and spreads his arms wide, unleashing a stream of Huttese that booms from his mouth.

 Ymira Intro Scene